IamWarHead/ddb-game-log/README.md

 ## Known incompatibilities

-:exclamation: Beyond20 unfortunately blocking the Game Log feature of DND Beyond (even version 2.5.0), it is not passing the proper roll data to the socket server.
+:exclamation: Beyond20 unfortunately blocking the Game Log feature of DND Beyond (version 2.5.0 too), it is not passing the proper roll data to the socket server.
 In addition to this **you have to disable the Beyond20 Chrome Extension and the module too** or DDB Gamelog won't be able to display your rolls.

 :exclamation: Users have noticed some problems when using the module in Forge instances.
 Issues are under investigation currently.